How to Increase Pool Alkalinity - Step-by-Step Guide

 The key is patience.
 Add your alkalinity increaser in smaller doses (1-1.5 lbs per 10,000 gallons), test after 6 hours, and adjust pH if needed before adding more.
 This prevents the frustrating cycle of constantly chasing chemical balance.

-If you need to lower pH during this process, use muriatic acid at a rate of 1 cup per 10,000 gallons to lower pH by approximately 0.2 units.
+If you need to lower pH during this process, use muriatic acid in small amounts - dosing varies based on current pH and alkalinity levels, so start with small doses and test frequently.
 Always add acid to water, never water to acid, and pour into the deep end with your pump running.

 Troubleshooting Common Issues